brack3t/django-braces/docs/index.rst

 SelectRelatedMixin
 ==================

-A simple mixin which allows you to specify a list or tuple of foreign key fields to perform a select_related on.
+A simple mixin which allows you to specify a list or tuple of foreign key fields to perform a `select_related`_ on.
+See Django's docs for more information on `select_related`_.

 ::